 In basic terms, stocks give you an opportunity to own a piece of a company.
 When you buy a company's stock, you essentially claim a share of the company's assets and earnings; you become a shareholder.
-Just like with any other investments, you should exercise patience and plan for the long term when you invest in stocks.

-Why investors buy stock
+Why investors buy stocks.

-How to purchase stocks
+How to purchase stocks.

-Benefits and risks of stocks
+Benefits & risks of stocks.

 Investors make money in two major ways.
 First, they earn money through capital gains.
 A capital gain is essentially the increase in price of a stock to a price higher than the initial purchase price.
 Second, investors make money through dividends.
 Dividends are basically free money you get for simply owning a stock or being a shareholder.
 Dividends are usually paid to shareholders quarterly.
 Not all companies pay dividends.
 Check out this nice comparison between stocks, ETFs and index funds.